chingyaoc/ggnn.pytorch/README.md

 <img src="image.png">

 ## What is GGNN?
-- Solves graph-structured data and problems
+- Solve graph-structured data and problems
 - A gated propagation model to compute node representations
 - Unroll recurrence for a fixed number of steps and use backpropogation through time
 - An output model to make predictions on nodes